swiss-seismological-service/scrtdd/README.md

 scrtdd --help

 SingleEvent:
   -O [ --origin-id ] arg                Relocate  the origin (or multiple
+                                        comma-separated origins) in
-                                        comma-separated origins) and send a
+                                        signle-event mode and send a message.
-                                        message.
                                         Each origin will be processed
-                                        according tothe matching profile region
+                                        accordingly to the matching profile
-                                        unless the --profile option is used.
+                                        region unless the --profile option  is
+                                        used.

+  --test                                Test mode, no messages are sent when
+                                        relocating a single event

+SingleAndMultiEvent:
   --ep arg                              Event parameters XML file for offline
                                         processing of contained origins
                                         (implies --test option).
 Each contained
-                                        origin will be processed according to
+                                        origin will be processed in
-                                        the matching profile region unless
-                                        --profile option is used.
-In
-                                        combination with the --origin-id option
+                                        signle-event mode unless
+                                        --reloc-catalog is provided, which
+                                        enable multi-event mode.
+In combination
-                                        an XML output is produced.
+                                        with --origin-id a XML output is
+                                        gemerated

-  --test                                Test mode, no messages are sent --profile arg                         Force a specific profile to be used
+  --profile arg                         To be used in combination with other
-                                        when relocating an origin.
-This
-                                        overrides the selection of profiles
-                                        based on region information and the
-                                        initial origin location.
+                                        options: select the profile
+                                        configuration to use

 ```

 #### 2.3.1 Relocate origin ID and send the relocation to the messaging system for further processing